 The Sacred Church of Saint Jacob, Apostle Greek Orthodox Parish of Florence.
 This is an Orthodox Church in the city center of Florence, Italy.
 The website gives access to links and materials regarding Orthodoxy in the region and other Orthodox sites.
+Contact through the website.

 The Orthodox Peace Fellowship website.
 The Fellowship, located in The Netherlands, does theological research, publishing, and assistance in conflict areas regarding peacemaking.